brubakerjeff/project1selfdriving/README.md

 Two models were evaluated in addition to EfficientNet.
 Their associated notebooks and pipelines are in this git repository.

 Where can I find the loss metrics?
+THey're all broken up like this?
+'Loss/localization_loss': 0.05764798,
+ 'Loss/regularization_loss': 0.029542064,
+ 'Loss/total_loss': 0.5100068,
+ 'learning_rate': 0.00416}
+ Are those classified as validation and training loss?

 To improve maybe more data?
 I'm not sure it's so open ended, I need help minimizing that search space.

 ## SSD MobileNet Evaluation Metrics